-Comprehend the entirety of the marital estate.
-One cannot even commence negotiation until there is a full understanding of all the components of the marital estate.
-If the assets and values of same are not yet identified, this information can be gained through discovery (a legal tool to procure information).
+Comprehend the entirety of the marital estate.You can't begin negotiation until there is a full understanding of all the components of the marital estate.
+If the assets and values have not yet been identified, this information can be gained through discovery (a legal tool to procure information).
 Both parties will be compelled to provide all relevant financial information so that a complete picture of the marital estate is established.
-The parties may need to hire professional appraisers to determine the value of certain assets such as real estate or a business.
-Only once all assets are disclosed and valued then the parties are ready to start discussing possible settlement.
+You and your spouse may need to hire professional appraisers to determine the value of certain assets such as real estate or a business.
+Once all assets are disclosed and valued then you are ready to start discussing possible divorce settlements.

-- Traditional negotiation.
-Traditional negotiation usually involves each spouse's attorney.
-It is the most effective way of reaching settlement because the attorneys usually have the expertise to understand what each party could gain or forfeit if they were to litigate, and thus, can give their clients proper guidance to reach the best outcome.
+Traditional divorce negotiation.Negotiating a divorce settlement usually involves each spouse's attorney.
+This is the most effective way of reaching a settlement because the attorneys usually have the expertise to understand what each spouse could gain or lose if they were to litigate, and can give their clients proper guidance to reach the best outcome.
 The mechanics of the negotiation can include one or more face to face meetings.
 It can also include communication through correspondence or conversation between counsel.
 Each side presents their respective position and negotiates until an agreement is achieved.

-- Mediation.This is a non-adversarial, non-binding process where a third party assists in helping a divorcing couple reach resolution.
-Mediation works best when the assets of the marital estate are relatively simple (i.e. a house and pension) and the parties are able to communicate and work together.
-Oftentimes each party hires their own attorney with whom to consult and review any proposed agreement.
+Divorce mediation.This is a non-adversarial, non-binding process where a third party assists in helping a divorcing couple reach resolution.
+Mediation works best when the assets of the marital estate are relatively simple (i.e., a house and pension) and you and your spouse are able to communicate and work together.
+Often, each spouse hires their own attorney to consult and review any proposed agreement.

-- Collaborative divorce.This is a relatively new process where both parties sign an agreement with attorneys specializing in the collaborative process which commits them to reaching a settlement.
+Collaborative divorce.This is a relatively new process where both parties sign an agreement with attorneys specializing in the collaborative process which commits them to reaching a settlement.
 As part of the collaborative team, the parties may use experts or specialists to help them reach a mutual agreement.
 If a settlement is not reached then the lawyers who are assisting with the collaborative process withdraw from the subsequent litigation, and the parties select new counsel to represent them.